Anagennisi Karditsa F.C.: Stadium

-Since 1949, Anagennisi Karditsa plays its home games at the Municipal Stadium of Karditsa "Antigoni Ntrismpioti", located in the eastern part of Karditsa.
+Since 1949, Anagennisi Karditsa has played its home games at the Municipal Stadium of Karditsa "Antigoni Ntrismpioti", located in the eastern part of Karditsa.

-In January 2010 the stadium capacity was extended to 9,500 seats.
-Club training facilities, and football academy, are located in the nearby southern borough of Stavros.
+In January 2010, the stadium capacity was extended to 9,500 seats.
+Club training facilities, and the football academy, are located in the nearby southern borough of Stavros.
 The training center has taken the name 'Georgios Mpazis'.